blogfiles/blogfiles.github.io/joymonscode/2020/07/28/Before automating.md

 > Automation is the technology by which a process or procedure is performed with minimal human assistance. - wiki

+>Automate your tasks before you automate for others.

+ but....

+--

+## Is automation free?

+- It needs time other than doing the real job
 - Every automation includes coding, debugging and maintenance.
 - Doing judgement is difficult in coding.
-- It needs time other than doing the real job
---

-## Debugging is hard

-- Sometime is may not be easy to automate especially when there are lot of combinations.
-Hence the debugging.
+- Sometime it may not be easy to automate especially when there are lot of combinations.
+- Debugging is hard.
-- Threading is a black magic to many developers
+- Threading is still a black magic to many developers

 ---